SonnenladenGmbH/APsystems-EZ1-API-HomeAssistant/README.md

 * `set_device_power_status(power_status)`: Sets the power status of the device.
 * for a more detailed documentation see our GitHub Pages.
 ## Recommendations
-- We highly recommend to set a **static IP** for the inverter you want to interact with.
-This can be achieved be accessing your local router, searching for the inverters IP and setting it to "static ip" or similar.
+- We highly recommend setting a **static IP** for the inverter you want to interact with.
+This can be achieved by accessing your local router, searching for the inverter IP and setting it to "static ip" or similar.
 A quick Google search will tell you how to do it exactly for your specific router model.

 ## Contribute to this project
 - Everyone is invited to commit changes to this integration.
 This is considered a community project to realise countless projects that may need very specific new functionality.
 We're happy to see your ideas ;)